gammasoft71/xtd/docs/introduction.md

 # Multiplatform programming

 Today, multiplatform programming is a buzzword.
-Most languages and libraries want to be multiplatform. xtd_foms was created as a multiplatform tool from the beginning.
+Most languages and libraries want to be multiplatform. xtd_forms was created as a multiplatform tool from the beginning.
 Most developers choose among these options.
 If it is possible, they go to the web.
 Or they can use Qt, wxWidgets, [xtd](https://github.com/gammasoft71/xtd), Swing, or SWT.
-The Qt library and wxWisgets are the closest competitors to [xtd](https://github.com/gammasoft71/xtd).
+The Qt library and wxWidgets are the closest competitors to [xtd](https://github.com/gammasoft71/xtd).

 # Install